Skip to Content

 Your employer has violated Title VII if race was part or all of its motivation for a significant employment decision.
 Suppose, for example, that you are black and apply for a job as a foreman with a construction company.
 You already held this position with another construction company in a different city for 10 years.
 However, you discover a less qualified white person who has never held the job of foreman before is hired.
 You may have a viable claim of race discrimination.
 The New York employment law firm of Phillips & Associates has successfully handled hundreds of race discrimination cases in the EEOC and in court.

-what is racial Harassment?
+What is Racial Harassment?

 The EEOC includes harassment on the basis of the victim's race or color as a form of discrimination.
 The harassment could include displaying racially offensive symbols, such as the swastika, as well as racial slurs, or offensive remarks about someone's color or race.
 To be actionable as racial harassment, under Federal and New York State discrimination laws, these remarks must be so severe or so frequent that they create a hostile work environment, or they must result in an adverse employment action, such as demotion or termination.
 However, under the broader New York City Human Rights Law, the hostile work environment needs to rise above a petty slight or trivial inconvenience.
 It’s important to discuss your hostile work environment with an experienced employment law firm that understands the differences in the Federal, State and New York City discrimination laws.

-what is racial Unconscious Bias?
+What is Racial Unconscious Bias?

 In some cases, an employer never explicitly says that it did not want to promote a black candidate.
 However, you may be able to infer bias from the kinds of questions or comments that are made by the hiring manager.
 Often, the remarks reflect stereotypes.
 For example, the hiring manager may remark that the decision was based on wanting someone to interact with the customers who had a wholesome all-American look, or wanting a more sophisticated approach.
 An EEOC investigator will also look at the racial composition of the company, your past experience and work history, and whether there is a basis for believing that the person who got the job or other benefit over you was better qualified in the ways mentioned by the hiring manager.

-what is Disparate Impact in regards to race?
+What is Disparate Impact in Regards to Race?

 Many people are used to thinking of racism and, by extension, race discrimination according to the intent of the perpetrator.
 However, racism is sometimes unconscious.
 Furthermore, an employment policy or practice that seems neutral can still be illegal race discrimination when it has a disparate and negative impact on people of a specific race.